Abarim Publications' online Biblical Greek Dictionary

 - The adverb εξωθεν (exothen), exterior, which refers to an origin outside (hence also our English word exotic) or it simply directs the attention to the exterior rather than the interior (εσωθεν, esothen) of something (hence also our word exoteric).
 This adverb is used 13 times; see full concordance.

-- The comparative εξωτερος (exoteros), meaning further-out than simply "out" but not but not furthest-out: halfway between just out and all the way out.
+- The comparative εξωτερος (exoteros), meaning further-out than simply "out" but not furthest-out: halfway between just out and all the way out.
 Our modern medieval view of hell is based on the Late Greek bipolar view of an underworld below and a heaven above, but the New Testament is based on the monopolar view of the Hebrew Testament, in which God is the illuminating center of everything and darkness increases the further away from the center one goes.
 In this Hebrew model, the darkness surrounds the light and the lost are not below but rather outside (Revelation 22:5).
 The use of our comparative word suggests that the Hebrew model maintained distinct levels of darkness, just like it depicted distinct levels of enlightenment (2 Corinthians 12:2, Revelation 14:6).
 Our adverb is used in Matthew 8:12, 22:13 and 25:30 only.

 The cardinal number εξ (hex) means six (hence English words like hexagram).
 It comes from a different Proto-Indo-European root as the particle εκ (ek) — namely root s(w)eks, meaning six versus root eghs, meaning out — but the similarity in spelling is striking.
 The Hebrew word for six is שש (shesh), which also means lily.